darioflute/sospex/INSTALL.md

 The packages *lmfit* and *reproject* have to be installed from the astropy channel:

-conda install -c astropy lmfit -y
+conda install -c cprescher lmfit -y

 conda install -c astropy reproject -y